 Arthritis: Medications to Relieve Pain

-People with arthritis today have numerous pain medications that can be used to relieve their pain.
+People with spinal arthritis today have access to different types of pain medications that can be taken or applied to relieve pain.
 Some require a doctor's prescription, some do not.
 However, do not assume that just because a drug is available without a prescription or "over the counter", it is safe for everyone.

-- Acetaminophen (ie, Tylenol): This is the drug of choice for mild to moderate arthritis pain because it has very few side effects and is relatively inexpensive.
-It is used to help relieve pain but does not reduce inflammation.
-Acetaminophen may cause liver problems in people who consume large amounts of alcohol.
+- Acetaminophen (ie, Tylenol) is the drug of choice for mild to moderate spinal arthritis pain because it has few side effects and is relatively inexpensive.
+It is taken to help relieve pain but does not reduce inflammation.
+Acetaminophen may cause or contribute to liver problems when consumed with alcohol.

-- Non-steriodal anti-inflammatory drugs, or NSAIDs (aspirin, ibuprofen, naproxen): These medications are often used for moderate to severe arthritis pain.
-They treat pain as well as inflammation.
+- Non-steriodal anti-inflammatory drugs, or NSAIDs (aspirin, ibuprofen, naproxen) are often taken to help relieve moderate to severe osteoarthritis pain.
+These medications treat pain and inflammation.
 Like acetaminophen, they are relatively inexpensive.
 However, many patients report stomach upset from NSAIDs.
 These drugs may also interfere with other medications or cause serious side effects.
 Talk to your doctor before taking any NSAIDs.